Ondor-R/Soulless-Chatbox/README.md

 This repo is a way for me to learn how to create a chatbox in a website.

 > **Soulless** is an AI chatbox site.
-The use of this site is to provide an interactive, AI-powered expert for a curated list of challenging video games.
+The use of this site is to provide an interactive, AI-powered expert for a souls games.
 Users can select a game from a dynamic image slider, and the chatbox will instantly become a knowledgeable assistant for that title.

 <ins>The available games are</ins>: